hsmalley/velvet-chains-ttrpg/obsidian-templates/ship.md

 ## 🎭 𝘋𝘳𝘢𝘮𝘢 𝘊𝘺𝘤𝘭𝘦

-Explain how the ship gains, spends, and channels Drama Points or Echo Tokens.
+Explain how the ship gains, spends, and channels Hope, Strings, and Danger dice.
 Define thresholds for group bonuses, special maneuvers, or moral lessons.
-Example: At 3 Drama Points, the ship manifests a luminous aura of solidarity.
+Example: At 3 Hope dice, the ship manifests a luminous aura of solidarity; at 2 Danger dice, the engines stutter with fear.

 ---